 The Bottom Line for Getting Media as an Indie Author

-As an indie author, there are a wide number of book promotion options available to you.
+As an indie author, there are a wide number of book promotion options available to you, whether you’re going it alone or hiring a book marketing company.
 And, if your message ties into a current regional or national topic, media can be a great way to get more readers.
 You just have to be prepared and go about it the right way!
 And this is advice that book promotion companies worth their salt will give you.

 Remember, blogging is a key strategy for getting national media.
 In fact, even regional media will pay attention to how you present yourself.
 Ultimately timing and being on message is everything.
 So watch the news and have your GO bag ready for when the news cycle steers your way.
 Your preparedness will pay off!